plausible/website/_posts/2020-09-02-how-not-to-launch-on-product-hunt-and-lessons-from-our-successful-launch.md

 There was no specific reason other than trying to see what Product Hunt could do for us.
 No month-long preparation and no high expectations either that Product Hunt would make us an overnight success.

-## Our Product Hunt launch results
+## Our Product Hunt referral traffic and trial conversions

 We ended up having a relatively successful Product Hunt launch.